The Mergers & Acquisitions Litigation Review: Argentina

 - the liability originated during the year immediately following the closing in which the company was already managed by the acquirer.

 Just as there is no specific legal regulation related to M&A litigation, under Argentine law there are no specific remedies applicable to such conflicts between the parties to the transaction.
-Therefore, also in this aspect, the provisions of the agreement regarding the possible occurrence of conflicts and the way to resolve them are essential to arbitrate efficient mechanisms for the resolution of the dispute in terms of time and money.
+Therefore, the provisions of the agreement regarding the possible occurrence of conflicts and the way to resolve them are essential to arbitrate efficient mechanisms for the resolution of the dispute in terms of time and money.

 It is usual that dispute resolution clauses set forth an initial instance of amicable resolution of the conflict generally through private conversations for a specified time limit of 30 days.
-It is also possible, although not usual, that the parties agree to conduct such conversations under the orders of an impartial third party who will not issue any decision but will act as a mediator or conciliator, trying to bring the parties closer to a solution.

 In absence of an agreement or even if the private amicable conversations stage was not foreseen, it is practical to foresee the jurisdiction before which the conflict will be heard as being either the judiciary or some arbitration court.

 If parties opt for the judiciary, it is customary to agree on the jurisdiction of the courts located in the capital of the province to which both parties or one of them belong, or in which the contract was entered into.
-In the City of Buenos Aires, where the most relevant M&A transactions are held, it is usual to establish the jurisdiction of commercial courts of that city – which is even possible if the parties have their domiciles in other jurisdictions or if the contract was concluded in another province.
+In the City of Buenos Aires, where the most relevant M&A transactions are held, it is usual to establish the jurisdiction of commercial courts of that city, which is even possible if the parties have their domiciles in other jurisdictions or if the contract was concluded in another province.